 Homegrown Lifestyle is a 12-week spring short course for people living on a large lot or small acreage who are interested in producing food for their own use in a way that sustains their natural environment.
-Course work starts on March 14 and continues through May 30.
+Course work typically starts in March and continues through May.
 Each Thursday night session has a webinar, taught by extension educators with expertise in the topics, to bring the science of getting started to the class; plus, each class offers locally organized activities for a hands-on experience.
 In addition to weekly Thursday sessions, three half-day local tours or workshops give course participants the opportunity to experience small–scale food production and resource conservations practices first hand.

 Homegrown Lifestyle focuses on fundamental, scale-appropriate food production techniques and conservation strategies that smallholders and modern homesteaders can quickly put to use.
 It is not a farm business planning class of commercial growers.

 For additional information on the Homegrown Lifestyle program contact Andy Larson, Extension program specialist, at (815) 275-3070 or firstname.lastname@example.org.